-A. For most services, the traffic figures reflect both downlink and uplink.
+A. For most services, the figures reflect both downlink and uplink traffic.
 To avoid double-counting, we excluded uplink P2P, VoIP, instant messaging, and video calling.
-In other words, we excluded uplink traffic for any application where one person's upload is another person's download.
+In other words, we did not include uplink traffic for any application where one person's upload is another person's download.
 Uploads to servers (for example, YouTube) are included, however.

 Q. Cisco VNI appears to be focused on forward-looking data.
-Is there data on how Internet traffic has developed historically?
+Is there data showing how Internet traffic has developed historically?

 Q. Why is broadcast TV traffic so low in comparison to VoD traffic?

 A. Broadcast traffic is low because it is a one-to-many service rather than a one-to-one service, like VoD.
-For each VoD request, a new stream must be served, whereas when hundreds of people tune in to the same television show, only one copy of this show needs to cross most of the network until near the edge, where it is split and sent over each access line.
+For each VoD request, a new stream must be served.
+However, when hundreds of people tune in to the same television show, only one copy of this show crosses most of the network.
+When it is near the network edge, it is split and sent over each access line.
 In this forecast, the access-line traffic for broadcast TV is not included.

 Q. What about satellite video traffic?

-A. Because satellite is similar to broadcast in that it is a one-to-many service, the exclusion of satellite from the forecast is not expected to make any significant difference.
-However, direct broadcast satellite (DBS) providers are now deploying set-top services that simulate VoD by sending the top 25 programs to the set-top boxes overnight and supporting on-demand access to less popular content through the subscriber's Internet connection.
-This on-demand streaming is certain to have an impact on traffic in the future, and has been factored into the assumptions for Internet video.
+A. Because satellite is similar to broadcast, in that it is a one-to-many service, the exclusion of satellite from the forecast is not expected to make a significant difference.
+However, direct broadcast satellite (DBS) providers are now deploying set-top services that simulate VoD.
+They send the top 25 programs to the set-top boxes overnight and support on-demand access to less popular content through the subscriber's Internet connection.
+This on-demand streaming is certain to have an effect on traffic in the future, and it has been factored into the assumptions for Internet video.